Premature Car Battery Failure (Reasons, Symptoms and Solutions)

 Are you worried about Premature Car Battery Failure?
-You are not alone, It happens with many of us.
+You are not alone, it happens with many of us.

 The car battery is secluded in an inconspicuous space under the hood.
 And yet, it happens to be one of the most important parts of the electrical system in your vehicle.
-But if you have problems with hard starting or flickering lights, these are probably signs of a weak or dead battery.
+If you have problems with hard starting or flickering lights, these are probably signs of a weak or dead battery.

 Are you aware that car batteries need to be replaced every 2 or 2 ½ years?
-If you’re not sure about the age of the battery in your car, a close visual inspection will reveal some important clues like small cracks on the battery casing that will result in leaks and/or corrosion.
+If you’re not sure about the age of the battery in your car, a close visual inspection will reveal some important clues like small cracks on the battery casing that result in leaks and corrosion.

-2. Alternator Problems
+2 - Alternator Problems

 The alternator is responsible for charging the battery while the engine is turned on.
 You know what this means if the alternator is busted, right?
 It will prevent the battery from achieving a full charge, even if the battery is new.
 A broken or failing alternator will definitely cause premature battery failure.

-3. Loose Connections
+3 - Loose Connections

 The battery in your car is sensitive to heat and cold.
 Keep in mind that exposure to extreme temperatures is the primary killer of car batteries in both old and new.
 Temperatures exceeding 100 degrees or below 10 degrees Fahrenheit are the primary factor that will shorten the life of any type of car battery.

-5. Faulty Electrical System
+5 - Faulty Electrical System

 When installing accessories such as auxiliary lights, a new stereo, or amplifiers in your vehicle, you should double check the integrity of the wiring.
 Anything out of the ordinary like mismatched wires or defective fuses will cause a parasitic drain.
 This will significantly shorten the life of your car battery and cause a host of problems as you drive your car.